NEON & CONCRETE — Story #07

 “How do you know who I am?”

 “Word gets around.”

 “You pull the sorts of jobs you do in this quadrant, you get a certain reputation.
-And I reckon you’ve got something on the go with this very evening…” he trails off and there’s a look in his eyes, the red goes out of them, the soft hue from the snow rounds off his face in a way that gives me a twitch.
+And I reckon you’ve got something on the go this very evening…” he trails off and there’s a look in his eyes, the red goes out of them, the soft hue from the snow rounds off his face in a way that gives me a twitch.

-I don’t answer and he begins to shift his weight from foot to foot.
+I don’t answer and he begins to shift his weight from foot-to-foot.
 The cold bites but he’s sweating.
 Something isn’t right and I’m not taking any chances.

 There’s a quick grinding sound and the lower half of the kid’s arm falls to the floor with a soft thud, blood shooting from the limb across the white of the snow.
-In the same instant, the drone lands and launches back through the air, cauterizing the wound before coming back to my side, the AI flashing its body lights in some sort of synthetic giggle.
+In the same instant the drone lands and launches back through the air cauterizing the wound before coming back to my side, the AI flashing its body lights in some sort of synthetic giggle.

 I look back over my shoulder and give everything a quick scan before I enter the mouth of a tunnel the map has brought me to, out of the neon hue and snow and into the darkness.
 Its ceiling is low and there’s sewage on the floor and it goes on for a long time.
 The light from my overcoat guides me and Cutter has a little spotlight on until we reach the end and a big bulkhead door, the sort you’d see on a ship, shines back at us.
 I turn the wheel and it spins easily enough.
 The steel creaks as it opens, and I walk into a large warehouse of a space.